-"Developer" shall mean the Owner or party specifically named in a Development Agreement or in a Subdivision Agreement.
+"Developer" shall mean the Owner or party specifically named in a Development Agreement.

 "Developer's Engineer" shall mean professional engineer(s) licensed to practice in Ontario and shall be responsible for the preparation of drawings, specifications, reports and to act on behalf of the Developer in all technical aspects of the Development.